 The Antarctic Artists and Writers Program furnishes U.S. Antarctic Program operational support, and round-trip economy air tickets between the United States and the Southern Hemisphere, to artists and writers whose work requires them to be in the Antarctic to complete their proposed project.
 The Program does not provide any funding to participants, including for such items as salaries, materials, completion of the envisioned works, or any other purpose.

-The program does not support short-term projects that are essentially journalistic in nature.
-See Section IX (Other NSF Programs.)
+The program also does not support short-term projects that are essentially journalistic in nature.
+See Section IX (Other NSF Programs).

 Past Participants of and Additional Information about the Antarctic Artists and Writers Program